Football Manager 2020: 12 teams we can’t wait to be

 More Football Manager 2020

-If you’re anything like us, you’re already plotting and planning ahead of your first managerial stint in Football Manager 2020.
+If you’re anything like us, you’ve already plotted and planned ahead of your first managerial stint in Football Manager 2020.
 Tactical doodles and bloated transfer shortlists come later though – first, you need a starting point.

-With literally hundreds of clubs on offer, and the prospect of everything from journeyman saves to lower-league glory up for grabs, it can be difficult to pinpoint where you’ll be rocking up come November 19.
+With literally hundreds of clubs on offer, and the prospect of everything from journeyman saves to lower-league glory up for grabs, it can be difficult to pinpoint where you’ll be rocking up once you've finished downloading the game.
 So let’s narrow it down a bit.

 From fallen giants to squads rich with young talent, here are the 12 teams we can’t wait to be in Football Manager 2020.